Are Foster Care Donations Tax Deductible?

 There are a variety of ways you can make a financial contribution to support foster care, while also receiving a valuable tax deduction.

 1. Monetary Donations

-Monetary donations help foster children obtain the support they need most.
-The UMFS Treatment Foster Care Program works with foster children and teens who are working to overcome past trauma or abuse or are struggling with behavioral or medical challenges.
+Monetary donations help children in foster care obtain the support they need most.
+The UMFS Treatment Foster Care Program works with children and teens in foster care who are working to overcome past trauma or abuse or are struggling with behavioral or medical challenges.
 UMFS works hard to identify supportive foster families and provide extensive, specialized training and comprehensive ongoing support.